by Google

 7. Using materials without the necessary rights

-Make sure you don't infringe copyright
+Make sure you're not infringing copyright

 Fair Use concept

 Fair Use is a legal concept that allows limited use of legally protected content.
 These are situations where the use of such content is considered fair.
-The content must serve specific purposes and is often the subject of legal discussions.
+The content must serve specific purposes and is often the subject of legal debate.
 Fair Use can be applied if it is for educational purposes, for example, a film preview in a lecture on cinematography.
 Other cases are parodies, satire, commentary or criticism of a work.
 News is a sphere where content can be used “most freely” since it is about informing about current events.

 8. Ensuring privacy and security